 In 2015, the National Blood Clot Alliance (NBCA) introduced a new collaborative effort focused on the development of strong and lasting partnerships with the corporations that provide products and services that contribute to the prevention, diagnosis, and treatment of blood clots.
-This effort continued and grew throughout 2016, with additional members joining our Corporate Roundtable team.
+This effort continues today, with additional members joining our Corporate Roundtable team each year.

 Working together in the name of shared interests and common goals, the purpose of this collaborative Corporate Roundtable is two-fold: